Maw Green Road

 What are we doing?

-The Council has secured funding from the department for transport to investigate the feasibility to reduce the magnitude and frequency of the highway flooding at this location on Maw Green Road.
+The Council secured funding from the department for transport and has investigated the feasibility to reduce the magnitude and frequency of the highway flooding at this location on Maw Green Road.

-Scoping: The scoping study has been undertaken.
+The scoping study has been undertaken.
 This identifies five potential options to reduce the magnitude and frequency of flooding at this location.
-A full gravity solution has been discounted based on levels.

-Further topographic survey of the highway and a cleanse and CCTV camera survey of the highway drainage and drainage connected to the landfill site is programmed for the w/c 27 June to 1 July 2022.
-While the road closure is in place the highways team will also undertake local drainage maintenance and vegetation clearance.
+Further topographic survey of the highway and a cleanse and CCTV camera survey of the highway drainage and drainage connected to the landfill took place in July 2022.
+While the road closure was in place we undertook local drainage maintenance and vegetation clearance.

-Build: Subject to landowner agreement, Environment Agency consent, planning permissions etc the very earliest date for any construction works would be Winter 2024.
+Subject to landowner agreement, Environment Agency consent, and planning permissions, the very earliest date for any works would be Winter 2024.

 Why is this such a long process?